London Borough of Havering: Media

 The first Hospital Radio Service In Havering began broadcasting in 1964 as Harold Wood Radio.

-Today, Bedrock Radio serves the community by broadcasting online and to Queen's, King George & Goodmayes Hospitals and features information about the Hospitals and NHS services, promotes charitable and community organisations and has an extensive local events guide featuring community non-profit events.
+Today, Bedrock Radio serves the community by broadcasting online and to Queen's, King George & Goodmayes Hospitals and features information about the Hospitals, NHS services, promotes charitable and community organisations and has an extensive local events guide featuring community non-profit events.
+Bedrock Radio also provide local news on-air covering East London and South Essex, the station has announced it will launch on a local DAB+ later in 2025.

-Time 107.5 FM is the commercial radio station broadcasting to Havering and surrounding areas and features local news.
+Time 107.5 FM was the commercial radio station broadcasting to Havering and surrounding areas and features local news, Time FM closed on 1 August 2025 becoming part of Nation Radio London.